skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-1-setup-nodes-calltarget.md

 We'll start with basics expressions in this part, and add more features to the language as the series progresses.

-Let's begin by making sure you actually have GraalVM installed.
+Let's begin by setting up GraalVM.

 ## GraalVM setup

-First of all, you need a GraalVM installation on your local machine.
+We need a GraalVM installation on our local machine.
 The free Community Edition works fine if you don't have the paid Enterprise Edition.
-You can download it from here: https://github.com/graalvm/graalvm-ce-builds/releases.
+You can download it from here: https://github.com/graalvm/graalvm-ce-builds/releases (we need one of the binaries whose name starts with `graalvm-ce`).
 The example code I'll be showing in these blog posts uses Java 11 features, so make sure to download a version for Java 11.